-Sometimes this works, but if the tandems are really stuck, he ramps up the unsticking procedure...
+Sometimes this works, but if the tandems are really stuck, he ramps up the trailer axles unsticking procedure...

 In this photo, professional driver Mike Simons looks at the placement of a chock in front of the tires of a trailer backed in front of a dock.

-(Note: The trailer stand shown in the foreground is not used to help move axles, but rather to stabilize the nose of a trailer backed into a dock so that it won't tip when a forklift is driven up into it when loading or unloading the product.)
+(Note: The trailer stand shown in the foreground is not used to help move axles.
+Rather, a trailer stand is used to stabilize the nose of a trailer so that it won't tip forward when a forklift is driven into it when loading or unloading the product.)